open-cluster-management-io/enhancements/enhancements/sig-architecture/82-addon-template/README.md

 ### API changes

 Introduce a new cluster-scoped API `AddonTemplate` which is used to describe how to deploy the addon agent and how to register the addon to the hub cluster.
-And it is needed to reference the `AddonTemplate` by the "spec.supportedConfigs" field of `ClusterManagementAddon` to indicate that this addon is using a template.
+And it is needed to reference the `AddonTemplate` by the `spec.supportedConfigs` field of `ClusterManagementAddon` to indicate that this addon is using a template.

 ```golang